adobe/aepsdk-react-native/packages/edgebridge/README.md

 ### Installing and registering the extension with the AEP Mobile Core

 Install the `Adobe Experience Platform Edge Network extension` in your mobile property and configure the default Datastream ID by following the steps in the [Edge Network extension documentation](https://developer.adobe.com/client-sdks/documentation/edge-network).

-For sending the data to Analytics Report, Add Service `Adobe Analytics` to Datastreams when configurating.

 > **Note**
 > Experience Platform Edge Bridge does not have a corresponding extension card in the Data Collection UI; no changes to a Data Collection mobile property are required to use Edge Bridge.